Revature-Salesforce-Training/curriculum/Week_1/JavaScript/LNJavaScript.md

 JS has single-line and block comments, with single line comments prepended by // and block comments wrapped within /* and */.
 The console.log() function allows us to print output to the console.

-### JavaScript Variables
+### JavaScript Variables, data types, and scope

-JavaScript variables, containers used to store values, are not declared with data types, but they are declared with one of three scope-enforcing keywords: var, let, and const.
-In non-strict JS, variables declared without a scope default to var, which gives either global or function scope depending on where the variable is defined.
+JavaScript variables, containers used to store values, are not declared with data types like some other languages, but they are declared with one of three scope-enforcing keywords: var, let, and const.
+What is scope you ask?
+Scope is what determines where a variable may be referenced.
+Variables declared without a scope default to var, which gives either global or function scope depending on where the variable is defined (more on functions later).
 If the var variable is defined outside of any function, it has global scope and can be referenced anywhere within the file.
 If it is defined within a function, it has function scope and can be referenced anywhere within that function, but not outside of it.
-Variables declared with the let keyword can have block scope, meaning that they can be referred to in the block of code that declares them and any inner code blocks.
+Variables declared with the let keyword can have block scope, meaning that they can be referred in the block of code that declares them and any inner code blocks.
 Const can also enforce block scope, but cannot have its value changed after initial assignment (this rule gets a little funky with objects - we cannot assign a different _object_ to a const variable, but we can change the _properties_ of an object assigned to a const variable).

 Although we do not declare data types for variables, JS still has data types.
-There are six primitive types: string, boolean, number, undefined, symbol, and null.
-Strings can be enclosed in either single or double quotes.
-Booleans again take true or false values.
-Numbers can have decimals, but are not required to - in contrast to some other languages, JS has just one data type for all numbers.
-Variables take an undefined value if they are not assigned a value when they are declared.
-The symbol data type is mostly used for the keys corresponding to an object's properties.
+There are six primitive types:

+  - string - Strings can be enclosed in either single or double quotes.
+  - boolean - Booleans take true or false values.
+  - number - Numbers can have decimals, but are not required to - in contrast to some other languages, JS has just one data type for all numbers.
+The number type also has three symbolic values: +Infinity, -Infinity, and NaN ("Not a Number").
+  - undefined - Variables take an undefined value if they are not assigned a value when they are declared.
+  - symbol - Once created, it's value is kept private and for internal use.
+All that remains after creation is the symbol reference.
+Every time one is created you will get a unique symbol, guaranteed to be different from all other symbols.
+You can pass a parameter to symbol() to provide a description.
+These are often used for object properties because each one is unique.
+You can see an example of this in the JavaScript Objects section of this module.
-Finally, the null type is similar to undefined except that it is explicitly assigned.
+  - null - The null type is similar to undefined except that it is explicitly assigned.

 All variables that do not hold one of these six primitive types are objects.

 In order to determine a variable's type, we can use the typeof operator (except for the null type, where the typeof operator is a dirty liar), as below: